Cloud Security Best Practices

 - API Authentication: Arcane recommends requiring, at minimum, basic authentication for all API requests, disallowing API accessibility from unauthenticated POST/GET/PUT requests.

 The details of some monitoring services have been kept private for your own benefit, as hackers with a knowledge of the system are able to more easily exploit those systems’ vulnerabilities.
 Only existing clients with an active agreement may receive this information by phone.
-To learn more about our systems, please speak with your representative.
+To learn more about our systems, or if you have questions about these cloud security best practices, please speak with your representative.